JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 # Introduction

 Generating synthetic datasets with clearly defined geometric properties is useful for evaluating and benchmarking algorithms in various fields, such as machine learning, data mining, and computational biology.
 Researchers often need to generate data with specific dimensions, noise characteristics, and complex underlying structures to test the performance and robustness of their methods.
 There are numerous packages available in R for generating synthetic data, each designed with unique characteristics and focus areas.The `geozoo` package (@barret2016) offers a large collection of geometric objects, allowing users to create and analyze specific shapes, primarily in lower-dimensional spaces.
-The package is `snedata` (@james2025) provides functions for generating simple simulation datasets for use in Stochastic Neighbor Embedding (@hinton2002) and related dimension reduction methods, such as t-distributed stochastic neighbor embedding (tSNE) [@laurens2008], to explore how well these techniques preserve data structures in lower dimensions.
+The package `snedata` (@james2025) provides functions for generating simple simulation datasets for use in Stochastic Neighbor Embedding (@hinton2002) and related dimension reduction methods, such as t-distributed stochastic neighbor embedding (tSNE) [@laurens2008], to explore how well these techniques preserve data structures in lower dimensions.
 Additionally, `splatter` (@luke2017) is designed to simulate complex biological data, capturing field-specific nuances such as batch effects and differential expression.
 In contrast, `mlbench` (@friedrich2024) includes a collection of well-known benchmark datasets commonly associated with established classification or regression challenges.
 The `surreal` package (@james2024) implements the "Residual (Sur)Realism" algorithm (@leonard2007) to generate datasets that embed hidden images or text into residual plots, providing engaging visual demonstrations for teaching model diagnostics.
 Meanwhile, the `DHARMa` package (@florian2024) adopts a simulation-based approach to create scaled quantile residuals for generalized linear (mixed) models and related frameworks, supporting model diagnostics through intuitive residuals, plots, and tests for common misspecification issues.

 While these packages are valuable, their scope is often limited to specific applications or low-dimensional structures.
 To address this gap, this paper introduces the `cardinalR` R package.
 This package provides a collection of functions designed to generate customizable data structures in any number of dimensions, starting from basic geometric shapes. `cardinalR` offers important functionalities that extend beyond the capabilities of existing tools, allowing users to: (i) construct high-dimensional datasets based on geometric shapes, including the option to enhance dimensionality by adding controlled noise dimensions; (ii) introduce adjustable levels of background noise to these structures; and (iii) combine high-dimensional datasets into a single multi-faceted, clustered dataset in a space of arbitrary dimension.
 By using clearly defined geometric shapes and controllable characteristics such as number of dimensions, sample size; `cardinalR` allows researchers to generate transparent and interpretable synthetic datasets useful for evaluating the performance of nonlinear dimension reduction (NLDR) methods, clustering algorithms, and visualization techniques.
 Moreover, these datasets can serve as benchmark examples for exploring how different algorithmic choices affect the identification or representation of cluster and manifold structures in high-dimensional spaces.

 The paper is organized as follows.
 In the next section, we introduce the implementation of the `cardinalR` package on GitHub, including a demonstration of the package's key functions.
 We illustrate how a clustering data structure affects the dimension reductions in the Application section.
 Finally, we give a brief conclusion of the paper and discuss potential opportunities for the use of our data collection.

-# Implementation
+# Usage

-The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes.
-The main function, `gen_multicluster()`, combines these shapes into a single dataset by applying scaling, rotation, and translation through `gen_rotation()`.
-Each generated shape is assigned a unique cluster label.
-This design allows flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
+The `cardinalR` package is built on a modular framework where individual geometric generators (e.g., Gaussian, cone, sphere) create well-defined shapes, which can then be combined into a single dataset including scaling, rotation and translation.
+The package is available on CRAN, and the source is available on GitHub at [JayaniLakshika/cardinalR](https://github.com/JayaniLakshika/cardinalR).

+The main function, `gen_multicluster()`, is an all-in-one function that includes generating individual shapes, handles scaling and rotating of these shapes, and combines the result into a single unified dataset.
+This function and associated workflow allows flexible construction of complex, high-dimensional structures for evaluating clustering and dimension reduction methods.
 Figure \@ref(fig:workflow) illustrates the workflow of `gen_multicluster()`.

 <div class="layout-chunk" data-layout="l-body">
 <div class="figure" style="text-align: center">